Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Coloured quasi-symmetric functions

+\end{Ex} \begin{Prop} The algebra isomorphism described in Proposition \ref{prop:H-gr-Q} is the Hopf algebra isomorphism.
+In particular the deconcatenation coproduct in $(\mathrm{NSym}_A)^{gr}$ can be realized by the variables doubling method in $\mathrm{QSym}_A$

-\end{Prop} \begin{proof} It is enough to consider how the variables doubling trick works for the monomial $X_{(I_1, I_2, \dots I_k)}$.
-Finiteness of the multisequences assures finite sum decomposition. \end{proof} We have therefore obtained realization of the graded Hopf dual $(\mathrm{NSym}_n)^{gr}$ to the Hopf algebra of $n$-coloured non-commutative symmetric functions in terms of power series in partially commutative variables. \begin{Rem} There is no need to check coassociativity of the coproduct in $\mathrm{QSym}_n$ or its compatibility with the (quasi-shuffle) product, because this holds by definition of $(\mathrm{NSym}_n)^{gr}$. \end{Rem} \begin{Th} Generalized $n$-coloured quasi-symmetric functions $\mathrm{QSym}_n$ with the natural product of power series, natural unit and counit maps, and coproduct given by variables doubling form graded (by length of monomials), locally finite, and connected Hopf algebra.
-The monomial basis elements $\boldsymbol{M}_{\mathcal{I}}=\boldsymbol{M}_{(I_1, I_2, \dots I_k)}$ of $\mathrm{QSym}_n^{(m)}$ are indexed by multisequences of length $m= |I_1| + | I_2| + \dots + |I_k|$. \end{Th}
+\end{Prop} \begin{proof} It is enough to consider how the variables doubling works for the monomial $x_{w_1,1} x_{w_2,2} \dots x_{w_m,m}$.
+Finiteness of the size of the sentence assures finite sum decomposition. \end{proof} \begin{Rem} There is no need to check coassociativity of the coproduct in $\mathrm{QSym}_A$ or its compatibility with the (quasi-shuffle) product, because this holds by definition of $(\mathrm{NSym}_A)^{gr}$. \end{Rem}

+Finally let us present the formula for the antipode $S^*$ in the monomial basis of $\mathrm{QSym}_A$.
+By dualizing the corresponding formula~\eqref{eq:S-HI} for the antipode $S$ in the complete basis of $\mathrm{NSym}_A$ we get